KiiPlatform/ebisu/README.md

-China-projects
+KiiChinaTHINGSDK
 ==============

-This repos includes all ongoing projects of China team
+This repos includes all ongoing thing SDK projects of China team